domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 The best engineer is completely replaceable by another human; even better, by an algorithm.
 Thus, an engineer should strive for self-automation.
 Write the engineering specification of yourself (what you do in your job).

-MYOB (and BYOB): Mind your own business (and, while you're at it, bring your own dang brr).
+MYOB (and BYOB): Mind your own business (and, while you're at it, bring your own dang brrr).

 Use the Oxford comma.
 It's more professional, accurate and precise.
 See, doesn't that bother you, too?